Quakers: Quaker Renaissance

 In the late 19th century and early 20th century, the so-called Quaker Renaissance movement began within London Yearly Meeting.
 Young Friends in London Yearly Meeting at this time moved away from evangelicalism and towards liberal Christianity.
 This movement was particularly influenced by Rowntree, Grubb, and Rufus Jones.
 Such Liberal Friends promoted the theory of evolution, modern biblical criticism, and the social meaning of Christ's teaching – encouraging Friends to follow the New Testament example of Christ by performing good works.
 These men downplayed the evangelical Quaker belief in the atonement of Christ on the Cross at Calvary.
 After the Manchester Conference in England in 1895, one thousand British Friends met to consider the future of British Quakerism, and as a result, Liberal Quaker thought gradually increased within the London Yearly Meeting.

 Conscientious objection

+Formal legislation to exempt conscientious objectors from fighting was first granted in Great Britain in 1757 when Quakers were given exemption from military service, which was a milestone in freedom of conscience.

 During World War I and World War II, Friends' opposition to war was put to the test.
-Many Friends became conscientious objectors and some formed the Friends Ambulance Unit, aiming at "co-operating with others to build up a new world rather than fighting to destroy the old", as did the American Friends Service Committee.
+Many Friends became conscientious objectors and some in Britain formed the Friends Ambulance Unit, aiming at "co-operating with others to build up a new world rather than fighting to destroy the old", as did the American Friends Service Committee.
 Birmingham in England had a strong Quaker community during the war.
 Many British Quakers were conscripted into the Non-Combatant Corps during both world wars.